securewebsite/Email-Tracking-System/README.md

       <a href="https://yourdomain.com/track.php?email=user@example.com&event=click&url=https://destination.com">Click Here</a>
       ```

-5. Set up bounce handling (optional):
+6. Set up bounce handling (optional):
     - Configure your email service provider to send bounce events to `https://yourdomain.com/bounce.php`.

-6. Access the dashboard:
+7. Access the dashboard:
-    - Open `https://yourdomain.com/dashboard.php` in your browser to view the tracking data.
+    - Open `https://yourdomain.com/login.php` in your browser and log in to view the tracking data.

 ## License
 This project is licensed under the MIT License.